Annual Meeting

 U.S. Congress

-Funding critical health and nutrition programs in 2023 and 2024
+• Funding critical health and nutrition programs such as SNAP and school meals

-Advancing a Farm Bill that assures a nourishing, affordable and sustainable food supply
+• Advancing a Farm Bill supporting a nourishing, affordable, sustainable food supply

-Learn more about the Academy’s main legislative priorities and take action: https://www.eatrightpro.org/advocacy/take-action/action-alerts.
+Learn more about the Academy’s main legislative priorities: https://www.eatrightpro.org/advocacy/initiatives

 Regulation